nightkr/bldocs/string.rst

 	Returns all characters in %str in upper-case form.

-.. function:: strUpr(%str)

-	Returns all characters in %str in upper-case form.

-.. function:: strUpr(%str)

-	Returns all characters in %str in upper-case form.

 .. function:: strCmp(%str1, %str2)

 	Compares %str1 and %str2 *lexicographically*, i.e. in dictionary order, *with* case-sensitivity.